 If you need a new lawn mower and can't wait for the end-of-season deals, consider purchasing a mower by mid-May.
 Many retailers have 30-day low-price guarantees, so if the price drops during a Memorial Day or Father’s Day sale, you can go back to the store for a price adjustment.

 Another way to save is to try to negotiate the purchase price down from the manufacturer's suggested retail price (MSRP).
-Many smaller retailers will work with you, especially if you're buying a large-ticket item.
+Many smaller retailers will work with you, especially if you are buying a large-ticket item.
 If they say no to a discount, see if you can get them to throw in some mower accessories or maintenance items.
 Even something as small as a free bottle of oil or replacement belt will save you money down the road.

-Keep an eye out for "10% Off Any Item" promotions offered by many big-box home centers.
+Keep an eye out for "10 Percent Off Any Item" promotions offered by many big-box home centers.
 Even if you have to sign up for a new credit card, it may save you enough money to be worth it.

 Purchasing a Used Lawn Mower

 You can save a significant amount of money by purchasing a used lawn mower.
-For a two-to-three-year-old mower that's in good condition, expect to pay no more than 60-70% of the retail price if you're buying from a dealer and considerably less if you're buying from an individual.
-It's best to stick with popular, well-reviewed brands and models, so you know what you're getting.
-Make sure the mower you're considering doesn't require costly repairs that would outweigh any potential savings.
+For a two-to-three-year-old mower that is in good condition, expect to pay no more than 60–70 percent of the retail price if you're buying from a dealer and considerably less if you're buying from an individual.
+It is best to stick with popular, well-reviewed brands and models, so you know what you're getting.
+Make sure the mower you are considering does not require costly repairs that would outweigh any potential savings.

-If you're purchasing from a dealer, ask what work, if any, the shop has already done to the mower, why the previous owner sold it, and whether there's any warranty (a 30-day warranty is common).
+If you are purchasing from a dealer, ask what work, if any, the shop has already done to the mower, why the previous owner sold it, and whether there is any warranty (a 30-day warranty is common).